lvgl/lvgl/docs/widgets/core/checkbox.md

 ## Events
 - `LV_EVENT_VALUE_CHANGED` Sent when the checkbox is toggled.
 - `LV_EVENT_DRAW_PART_BEGIN` and `LV_EVENT_DRAW_PART_END` are sent for both main and indicator parts to allow hooking the drawing.
-The for more detail on the main part see the [Base object](/widgets/obj#events)'s documentation.
+For more detail on the main part see the [Base object](/widgets/obj#events)'s documentation.
 For the indicator the following fields are used: `clip_area`, `draw_area`, `rect_dsc`, `part`.

 Learn more about [Events](/overview/event).